Back to guidesFuneral costs and pricing

 Cemetery fees in Western Australia

 The WA Metropolitan Cemeteries Board (MCB) sets fees for Perth metro cemeteries.
-The current fee schedule (Gazette 59 of 2025) is valid from 1 July 2025 to 30 June 2026.
+The current fee schedule applies for 2025-26.
+Confirm current fees with the MCB.

 MCB fee schedule (metro Perth):